MichaelCurrin/mkdocs-quickstart/README.md

 [![Made with MkDocs](https://img.shields.io/badge/MkDocs-~=1.1-blue)](https://www.mkdocs.org/)
 [![CI - GH Actions](https://img.shields.io/badge/CI-GH_Actions-blue?logo=github-actions&logoColor=white)](https://github.com/features/actions)

-A template, live demo and tutorial for how to setup a MkDocs docs site on GH Pages.
+A template, live demo and tutorial for how to set up a MkDocs docs site on GH Pages.
 Using GitHub Actions to automated deploys.

 <!-- TODO When creating a new project copied from this template, you can delete this README.md and start over -->

 ## Purpose

-This project provides low-code content-focused way to setup and host a markdown-based documentation site, with a professional look and themes.
+This project provides low-code content-focused way to set up and host a markdown-based documentation site, with a professional look and themes.
 Built with MkDocs - a Python package which is a static site generator specializing in documentation.

 A GitHub Actions workflow is provided with this template so you can easily deploy to GitHub Pages too.